q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 Output should look like the video below.
 <figure>
-<video src = "{{site.url}}/assets/contour-writing/slider_final.mp4" width="100%" controls autoplay loop> </video>
+<video src = "https://q-viper.github.io/assets/contour-writing/slider_final.mp4" width="100%" controls autoplay loop> </video>
 <figcaption style = "text-align:left; font-style:italic">Animation and New VUI</figcaption>
 </figure>

-I am highly recommending you to tune your `max_count` variables around the VUI class and ContourWriting class if you are working on more noisy room.
+I am highly recommending you to tune your `max_count` variables around the VUI class and ContourWriting class if you are working on the more noisy room.
 Above video was taken on night hence there are many flickering poins on frames but tuning the count values works fine.

 Test passed.

 ## Finally
-The final version of code should look like below.
+The final version of the code should look lthe ike below.

 ```python